twbs/rfs/README.md

 *Default value: `px`*

 ### Factor <sub><sup>(number)</sup></sub>

 - SCSS, Sass & Stylus: `$rfs-factor`
 - Less: `@rfs-factor`
 - PostCSS: `factor`

 This value determines the strength of font size resizing.
-The higher the factor, the less difference there is between font sizes on small screens.
-The lower the factor, the less influence RFS has, which results in bigger font sizes for small screens.
+The higher the factor, the less difference there is between values on small screens.
+The lower the factor, the less influence RFS has, which results in bigger values for small screens.
 The factor must be greater than 1.

 *Default value: `10`*

 ### Rem value <sub><sup>(number)</sup></sub>